• Skip to primary navigation

 My Kitchen-aid mixing bowl is not big enough to mix all of this dough.
 So I add as many oats as will fit in the bowl and slowly mix.
 Then I pour the cookie dough into a bigger bowl and stir in the remaining oats, chocolate chips, and M&M's.

-If your cookies come out of the oven looking fat and puffy, plop the cookie sheet down onto your counter a couple of times, it will flatten them.
+If your cookies come out of the oven looking too fat and puffy, you can plop the cookie sheet down onto your counter a couple of times, it will flatten them.

 This recipe makes a large batch (about 60 cookies), so I recommend storing some of your cookies in the freezer to keep them fresh.